Medical Education

 Head and Neck Surgery

 MD Anderson is leading Cancer hospital in the country and one of the most respected cancer hospitals in the world.
-As a UTMB resident, you will have the privilege to rotate as a resident physician within the head and neck cancer team during your 3rd and 4th year.
-During that time you will be exposed to the complex and the multidisciplinary management of head and neck cancer patients and sick cancer patients.
-This rotation offers great opportunity for collaboration and experience of an NCI designated hospital system.
+As an NCI designated hospital, it offers a very robust and unique educational opportunity.
+As a UTMB resident, you will have the privilege to rotate as a resident physician within the head and neck cancer team during our 4th year.
+During that time, you will be exposed to the complex and the multidisciplinary management of head and neck cancer patients and sick cancer patients.
+This rotation offers great opportunity for collaboration.
 Housing is provided in Houston by UTMB.

 Facial Plastic Surgery Associates